 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
-Include the measure within the stated objective.
+Include the proposed metric within both the stated objective and the measure.
+Refer to the Instructions for Applicants document for details.
 The maximum number is 3 outcome goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix for instructions on writing outcome goals and objectives.